Homebase: Argos / Home Retail Group ownership

 In July 2013, Home Retail Group said the stores in Ireland had not made a profit in the previous five years, and that it intended to close three of the fifteen.
+In April 2013, Homebase faced criticism over a poster in a London store.
+The poster appeared to highlight the benefits of free labour through work experience, called Workfare.
+The offending poster depicted a number of volunteer staff at the Haringey branch and was captioned: "How the work experience programme can benefit your store.
+Would 750 hours with no payroll costs help YOUR store?"
+Homebase responded that "Any individual involved in work experience is provided with a training plan to help them understand the different parts of the store operation in order to help them go on to secure a job (either within our business or elsewhere).
+We ensure they work alongside, not replace, paid colleagues.
+They are entirely under no obligation to participate, nor will non participation affect any benefits."

 In May 2014, Homebase launched the Homebase Design Centres.
 The new look stores had a Decorating Ideas and Advice Centre, offering touch screen technology, to help customers transform the look of rooms in their homes.

 Following a review of the business, Home Retail Group announced in October 2014 that it would close around a quarter of Homebase stores by 2019, and that it would increase the number of Argos and Habitat concessions within the stores.
 In April 2015, former Tesco executive Echo Lu succeeded Paul Loft as Managing Director.

 Wesfarmers ownership

 On 18 January 2016, it was announced that Australian retailer Wesfarmers, owners of Australia's leading hardware store Bunnings, would acquire Homebase for £340 million, subject to shareholder approval.
 The transfer of ownership to Wesfarmers took place on 27 February 2016 and afterwards Peter Davis was appointed Managing Director, succeeding Echo Lu.

 Wesfarmers announced in June 2016 that it had cancelled the plans by Home Retail Group to close seven stores, and would seek to prevent the closure of eleven others.
 It described the closure of five additional stores as "unavoidable".
 It was also announced that Archie Norman was to advise on the turnaround of Homebase under Wesfarmers.

-Laura Ashley plc confirmed in October 2016 that it would remove its concessions trading in 22 Homebase stores by the second quarter of 2017, as Wesfarmers sought to remove all concessions and adopt the same business model as its Australian and New Zealand business.
+Laura Ashley plc confirmed in October 2016 that it would remove its concessions trading in 22 Homebase stores by the second quarter of 2017, as Wesfarmers sought to remove all concessions and adopt the same business model as its Australian and New Zealand business.The company moved its headquarters within Milton Keynes in December 2016, from premises previously shared with former sister company Argos.